musau96/Pizza-Palace/README.md

 # Pizza-Palace
-This is a a simple website where by clients can order pizza according to the prefrences and the number of pizza to be delivered at their desired locaton
+This is a simple website where by clients can order pizza according to the prefrences and the number of pizza to be delivered at their desired locaton

 ## Getting Started